katrienantonio/hands-on-machine-learning-R-module-1/README.md

-## Workshop Hands-on Machine Learning in R, December 2021 edition
+## Workshop Hands-on Machine Learning in R, October - November 2023 edition

 by Katrien Antonio, Jonas Crevecoeur and Roel Henckaerts

-Course materials for the *Hands-on Machine Learning in R* course (December 2021).
+Course materials for the *Hands-on Machine Learning in R* course.

-📆 Module 1 on December 2 & 9, 2021, Module 2 on January 13 & 20, 2021
+📆 Module 1 on October 24 & 31, Module 2 on November 7 & 14 and Module 3
-and Module 3 on January 27 & February 3, 2021 <br> 🕠 From 9.30 am to
+on November 21 & 28, 2023 <br> ⏰ From 9.30 am to 12.30 pm <br> 📌
-12.30 pm <br> 📍 online, organized by Actuarieel Instituut
+online, organized by Actuarieel Instituut

 Course materials will be posted in the week before the workshop.
 You are now on the landing page for **Module 1: ML foundations and regression